SourLemonJuice/ArgParseX/README.md

 ## Hash table mode

-To enable hash table mode, add the `--enable-hash` flag to `./configure.sh` script.
-Library built this way will use hash tables as much as they can.\
-It **would not** make simple task faster, even slower.\
-The critical value will be determined in the future.
+Hash table mode can be set at runtime after v3.0.\
+In the `struct ArgpxParseOption` of the `ArgpxParse()`'s parameter, set the `.use_hash` element to `true` to enable this feature.

+In the case of a simple task, it won't make parse faster.
+But our implementation are already would not spend too much CPU time now.\
+So if you want to use it, feel free to do so.

 The hash function used now is FNV-1a 32bit.
+It's simple, we can easily implement it from scratch(for learning purposes).

 ## Benchmark